Book cover

 }

 An iterator allows the traversal of a data structure without the need to know the concrete type of its elements.
 Instead, it’s sufficient to be familiar with the methods provided by the Iterator interface.
-Additionally, iterators enable multiple traversals simultaneously on the same data structure.
+Additionally, iterators enable concurrent traversals of the same data structure.

-Builder is a design pattern that simplifies the instantiation of objects with several attributes, some of which are optional.
-In cases where the value of these attributes is not provided, they should be initialized with a default value.
-Rather than creating multiple constructors, each representing a possible combination of parameters, the initialization process can be delegated to a Builder class.
+Builder is a design pattern that simplifies the instantiation of objects with several attributes, some of which may be optional.
+When the values of these attributes are not provided, they are initialized with default values.
+Rather than creating multiple constructors, each representing a possible combination of parameters, the initialization process is delegated to a Builder class.
 The following example illustrates this pattern using a Book class.

-An alternative to using a Builder would involve implementing the instantiation through constructors.
-However, this approach requires creating multiple constructors for the Book class, for each combination of attributes.
-Moreover, using these constructors could lead to confusion, as developers need to be aware of the order of the different parameters.
+An alternative to using a Builder is to implement the instantiation through constructors.
+However, this approach would require creating multiple constructors for the Book class, one for each combination of attributes.
+Moreover, using these constructors may lead to confusion, as developers need to be aware of the specific order of the parameters.

-With the Builder pattern, the set methods indicate which attribute of the Book is being initialized.
-Thus, another alternative could be implementing the set methods directly in the Book class.
-However, this approach would violate the principle of information hiding, as it would allow the modification of the attributes of the class at any time.
-In contrast, using a Builder ensures that attributes can only be defined at instantiation time.
+With the Builder pattern, the set methods clearly indicate which attribute of the Book is being initialized.
+Another alternative approach would be to implement the set methods directly in the Book class.
+However, this approach would violate the principle of information hiding, as it would allow the modification of the object’s attributes at any time.
+In contrast, using a Builder ensures that attributes can only be defined during instantiation.

-This version of the Builder pattern that we presented does not align with the original description found in the Gang of Four book.
-Instead, we described a version proposed by Joshua Bloch (link), which, today, corresponds to the most common use of Builders.
-For example, this version is used in various classes of the Java API, such as Calendar.Builder.
+The version of the Builder pattern presented here differs from the original description found in the Gang of Four book.
+Instead, we have described a version proposed by Joshua Bloch (link), which, in modern practice, represents the most common use of Builders.
+This version, for example, is used in various classes of the Java API, such as Calendar.Builder.

 6.13 When Not to Use Design Patterns?

-Design patterns aim to enhance the flexibility of a system’s design.
+Design patterns aim to improve the flexibility of a system’s design.
 For example, factories facilitate changes in the types handled by a program.
-A decorator allows the customization of a class with new features, making it adaptable to other use cases.
-The Strategy pattern enables the configuration of the algorithms used by a class, just to name a few examples.
+A decorator allows customizing a class with new features, making it adaptable to various use cases.
+The Strategy pattern enables configuring the algorithms used by a class, to name just a few examples.

-However, like almost everything in Software Engineering, the use of patterns also has a cost.
-For instance, a factory requires the implementation of at least one additional class in the system.
-To cite a second example, the Strategy pattern demands the creation of an abstract class and an extra class for each algorithm.
-Therefore, the adoption of design patterns demands careful analysis.
-To illustrate this type of analysis, let’s continue using the examples of Factory and Strategy:
+However, like almost everything in software engineering, the use of patterns also has a cost.
+For instance, a factory requires implementing at least one additional class in the system.
+Similarly, the Strategy pattern requires the creation of an abstract class and an additional class for each algorithm.
+Therefore, adopting design patterns requires careful analysis.
+To illustrate this type of analysis, let’s continue using the examples of the Factory and Strategy patterns:

-Although we are using only two design patterns as examples, similar questions can be applied to other patterns.
+Although we are using only two design patterns as examples, similar questions apply to other patterns.

-However, many systems exhibit an observed overuse of design patterns, where the gains in terms of flexibility and extensibility become questionable.
-There’s even a term to refer to this situation: patternitis, an inflammation associated with the premature use of design patterns.
+However, many systems exhibit an overuse of design patterns, where the gains in terms of flexibility and extensibility become questionable.
+There’s even a term for this situation: patternitis, which refers to an inflammation associated with the premature or excessive use of design patterns.

-John Ousterhout has a comment related to this disease (link, Sec.
+John Ousterhout comments on this issue in his book (link, Sec.
 19.5):

 As with many ideas in software design, the notion that design patterns are good doesn’t necessarily mean that more design patterns are better.

-Ousterhout illustrates his argument by pointing to the use of decorators when opening a file in Java, as shown in the following code:
+The author illustrates his argument by citing the use of decorators when opening a file in Java, as shown in the following code:

 FileInputStream fs = new FileInputStream(fileName);